mozilla-l10n/documentation/misc/documentation_styleguide.md

 ## Bullet and numbered items

-First level is flushed all the way to the left.
-A sub level is offset by 4 spaces.
-The next sub level is offset by 8 spaces.
-You get the idea!
+The first level has no indentation, and it's completely aligned to the left.
+Sub levels should be indented using 4 spaces.
+Use `*` instead of `-` to create items.
+Example:

 ```
 * The first level bullet point